Subdivision 1. Scope. Unless the context clearly requires otherwise, the terms used in this chapter have the meanings given them in this section.

 Subd.
 17. Key pair.
 "Key pair" means a private key and its corresponding public key in an asymmetric cryptosystem, keys which have the property that the public key can verify a digital signature that the private key creates.

 Subd.
 18. Licensed certification authority.
-"Licensed certification authority" means a certification authority to whom a license has been issued by the secretary and whose license is in effect, or a certification authority who operates under a license issued by a governmental entity which has been certified pursuant to section 325K.05, subdivision 5.
+"Licensed certification authority" means a certification authority to whom a license has been issued by the secretary and whose license is in effect.

 Subd.
 19. Message.
 "Message" means a digital representation of information.